Christelle Luisier: Law

 Luisier worked as a lawyer at the Institute Du Fédéralisme in Fribourg from 1999 to 2002.
 Then she interned in Lausanne and obtained her barrister's license in 2005.
 Under the direction of Pascal Broulis, she served as the Deputy General Secretary of the Finance Department of the Canton of Vaud from 2006 to 2008.
 She served as the Deputy General Secretary of Veteran Affairs from 2008 to 2011.

 Politics

 Luisier joined FDP.The Liberals in 1997.
 She was elected to the Payerne municipal council in 2009, and joined the Syndicate in 2011.
 She was responsible for infrastructure, vineyards, and tourism.

 In 2012, she was elected to the Grand Council of Vaud.

 In 2019, she ran to succeed Jacqueline de Quattro's seat in the Council of State of Vaud.
 On 9 February 2020 she was elected to the council and officially took office on 18 March 2020.
 In July 2022, she succeeded Nuria Gorrite as the President of the Council of State.

+Political positioning

+Christelle Luisier declares that she "embodies the Vaudois centre-right" and does not place herself "at either end of the PLR, neither right nor left."
+Until her election to the Council of State, her preferred themes were spatial planning, health, the environment, education, and childcare.